Honesdale • Scranton • NEPA Pennsylvania

 Births as an observer (1998): 16

-I have been married for 41 years and am the mother of 3 grown children, 2 of whom where born at home, and grandmother to 4 grandchildren, 1 of whom was born at home and into my hands!
+I have been married for 42 years and am the mother of 3 grown children, 2 of whom where born at home, and grandmother to 5 grandchildren, 2 of whom were born at home and into my hands!

 I hold current certification in both adult and infant CPR as well as neonatal resuscitation (NRP).
 I am member of The Pennsylvania Association of Certified Professional Midwives, and the Midwives Alliance of North America.
 I continue my study of midwifery in order to remain current on all things childbirth.
 In August 2006 spent a week at The Farm in Tennessee (home of Ina May Gaskin, author of Spiritual Midwifery), participating in the Advanced Midwifery Workshop held there yearly.
 In 2008 I attended the A.L.S.O. training (Advanced Life Support in Obstetrics), and in 2013 I attended the B.E.S.T.
 (Birth Emergency Skills Training) workshop.
 Recently I completed the Mercy in Action Expect-the-Unexpected 4-day training in complications of pregnancy and delivery, and was able to receive the NARM Bridge Certificate.
 In 2017 I also received the credential of Certified Lactation Counselor thru the Academy of Lactation Policy and Practice, Inc.